Good Therapy is about getting better, not just feeling better.

 Get in touch by emailing info@daisychaincounselling.co.uk to book an appointment.

-You can also call me on 07821 245417 if you would prefer to leave a message or speak to me first.
+You can also call us on 07821 245417 if you would prefer to leave a message or speak to me first.
 I am happy to discuss any queries or questions you may have before arranging an initial appointment.

 We aim to offer a first appointment - known as an initial assessment - within 1-2 weeks.